Verified

 Orthodox Definition

-The text presents a deeply rugged, ascetic portrait of early Buddhism.
-It emphasizes the life of the solitary forest sage, radical non-attachment, and the abandonment of all philosophical views and disputes.
-Its final two chapters—the Aṭṭhakavagga (Chapter of Octads) and the Pārāyanavagga (Chapter on the Way to the Far Shore)—were so highly revered during the Buddha’s own lifetime that other monks were recorded memorizing and chanting them while the Buddha was still alive.
+Both Orthodox Theravādins and modern scholars recognize this book as containing some of the oldest language in the entire Pāḷi Canon.
+The text presents a deeply ascetic portrait of early Buddhism.
+It emphasizes the life of the solitary forest sage, radical non-attachment, and the abandonment of all philosophical views.
+Its final two chapters—the Aṭṭhakavagga (Chapter of Octads) and the Pārāyanavagga (Chapter on the Way to the Far Shore)—were highly revered even during the Buddha’s own lifetime.
+Other monks were recorded memorizing and chanting them while the Buddha was still alive.

 Textual References

-• Canonical: Ratana Sutta (Sn 2.1) – The jewel discourse chanted to ward off disease and disaster.
+- Canonical: Ratana Sutta (Sn 2.1) – The jewel discourse chanted to ward off disease and disaster.

-• Canonical: Khaggavisāṇa Sutta (Sn 1.3) – The Rhinoceros Horn sutta praising absolute solitary wandering.
+- Canonical: Khaggavisāṇa Sutta (Sn 1.3) – The Rhinoceros Horn sutta praising absolute solitary wandering.